Rendering the Economic Fat for a Steady State Economy

 Greenfield displaying his dumpster bounty in Cleveland.
 (Robin Greenfield)

-Food waste is a tremendous resource that policymakers can tap for a sustainable economy.
+Food waste is a tremendous untapped resource for policymakers seeking to build sustainable economies.
 The U.N.’s Food and Agriculture Organization reports that nearly one-third of the global harvest goes to waste each year—some on the farm, some in processing and shipment, and some by consumers.

 We correctly think of food waste as a moral issue, given the 828 million people globally living in hunger.
-But its moral shadow extends beyond suffering people.
+But its moral shadow has an environmental dimension as well.
 If a third of food is wasted, then the fertilizer and other inputs that went into that food were wasted, too.
 And the energy used to make the fertilizer, run the tractors, and deliver the food to market was wasted.
 Emissions from those activities wasted atmospheric space needed to equilibrate the global temperature.
 And the farmland that generated the wasted food—and was unavailable for, say, biological conservation—was also wasted.

 In other words, reducing food waste would relieve pressure on land, water, energy, and atmospheric resources.
 Given that agriculture generates 31 percent of anthropogenic greenhouse gas emissions, ending food waste could be a quick-acting strategy for reducing humanity’s climate impact.
-What’s more, consumers in particular can reduce their generation of waste at little expense.
+What’s more, consumers in particular can reduce their generation of waste at little expense, simply by changing purchasing and consumption habits.

 Obesity